James Bond (literary character): Origins of the name

 On another occasion Fleming said: "I wanted the simplest, dullest, plainest-sounding name I could find, 'James Bond' was much better than something more interesting, like 'Peregrine Carruthers'.
 Exotic things would happen to and around him, but he would be a neutral figure—an anonymous, blunt instrument wielded by a government department."
 After Fleming met the ornithologist and his wife, he described them as "a charming couple who are amused by the whole joke".
 In the first draft of Casino Royale he decided to use the name James Secretan as Bond's cover name while on missions.

-In 2018, it was reported that the name could have emerged from a former member of the Special Operations Executive, James Charles Bond, who had, according to released military records, served under Fleming.
+In 2018 the family of James Charles Bond, who had served under Fleming as a member of the Special Operations Executive, claimed that the name could have been linked with him.

 Bond's code number—007—was assigned by Fleming in reference to one of British naval intelligence's key achievements of First World War: the breaking of the German diplomatic code.
 One of the German documents cracked and read by the British was the Zimmermann Telegram, which was coded 0075, and which was one of the factors that led to the US entering the war.